mit-pdos/go-nfsd/osdi21-artifact/README.md

 ## Getting started

 Read the description below on the VM.
-You should be able to run all the commands in this artifact quickly with the exception of compiling Perennial, so to get started we recommend following these instructions in order.
+You should be able to run all the commands in this artifact quickly with the exception of compiling Perennial, so to get started we recommend gathering all the data and skipping the compilation step.
 Comparing the results and compiling the proofs in Perennial will take a bit more time.

-The `./scale.sh` script takes less than 5 minutes but you can also skip that if you'd like to do a quick sanity check.

 ### About the VM